CSMS API Specifications

 - Battery capacity

-- Minimum power when charging (can be 0)
+- Minimum charging power (can be greater than or equal to 0)

 Charging Requirements - SoC Targets